dunglas/mercure/README.md

 #### Prebuilt Binary

-Grab the binary corresponding to your operating system and architecture [from the release page](https://github.com/dunglas/mercure/releases), then run:
+First, download the archive corresponding to your operating system and architecture [from the release page](https://github.com/dunglas/mercure/releases), extract the archive and open a shell in the resulting directory.

+Note: Mac OS users must use the `Darwin` binary.

+Then, on UNIX, run:

     JWT_KEY='!ChangeMe!'
 ADDR=':3000' DEMO=1 ALLOW_ANONYMOUS=1 CORS_ALLOWED_ORIGINS=* PUBLISH_ALLOWED_ORIGINS='http://localhost:3000' ./mercure

-Note: Mac OS users must use the `Darwin` binary.
+On Windows, start [PowerShell](https://docs.microsoft.com/en-us/powershell/), go into the extracted directory and run:

+    $env:JWT_KEY='!ChangeMe!; $env:ADDR='localhost:3000'; $env:DEMO='1'; $env:ALLOW_ANONYMOUS='1'; $env:CORS_ALLOWED_ORIGINS='*'; $env:PUBLISH_ALLOWED_ORIGINS='http://localhost:3000'; .\mercure.exe

+The Windows Defender Firewall will ask you if you want to allow `mercure.exe` to communicate through it.
+Allow it for both public and private networks.
+If you use an antivirus, or another firewall software, be sure to whitelist `mercure.exe`.

 The server is now available on `http://localhost:3000`, with the demo mode enabled.
 Because `ALLOW_ANONYMOUS` is set to `1`, anonymous subscribers are allowed.

 To run it in production mode, and generate automatically a Let's Encrypt TLS certificate, just run the following command as root:

     JWT_KEY='!ChangeMe!'
 ACME_HOSTS='example.com' ./mercure

+Using Windows in production is not recommended.

 The value of the `ACME_HOSTS` environment variable must be updated to match your domain name(s).
 A Let's Encrypt TLS certificate will be automatically generated.